seriykot/luhn-validator/README.md

 # luhn-validator
-Simple PHP script to validate a luhn checksum
+Simple PHP script to calculate a Luhn checksum using Luhn Alogirthm

+Author: Sergey Cheban